Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 2. How to record the information about the splits as I recurse?
 3. How do I use the `feature` and `threshold` information to recurse correctly?
 4. What is the base case that stops the recursion?
-5. How to kick off the recursion?
+5. How does the recursion get started?

 ### Getting Split Information

 As mentioned [above](#cython-time) all of the information we need about how a split was made in a node is in the arrays `children_left`, `children_right`, `feature` and `threshold`.
-Each of these is indexed by the node id.
-This tells me two things that the function needs to get passed: the node id and each of these arrays.
+Each of these arrays being indexed by the node id.
+This tells me the function needs to get passed two things: the node id and all of these arrays.
 Getting the split information is now as simple as indexing a few times.
 And the code evolves.

 ```python
 def recursive_thing(node_id, stuff, i, dont, know, yet,